 Biggest Hospitals in Connecticut

 Connecticut has more than 50 hospitals, including Yale New Haven and the University of Connecticut Health Center.
-There are also several healthcare organizations such as National Health Care Associates and PSA Healthcare, which provide many in-state job opportunities.
+There are also several healthcare organizations, such as National Health Care Associates and PSA Healthcare, which provide many in-state job opportunities.

 - UCONN Health: This organization is part of the University of Connecticut and includes a teaching hospital, a school of medicine, a school of dental medicine, and a graduate school.
 UCONN Health employs 5,000 people and is internationally recognized for research in neuroscience, molecular biology, and genetics.

-Additional Nursing Resources in Alaska
+Additional Nursing Resources in Arkansas

-CNA, the largest professional organization for nurses in the state, represents nurses across all specialties.
+- Connecticut Nurses Association: CNA, the largest professional organization for nurses in the state, represents nurses across all specialties.
 The association is an influential voice on issues that affect nurses, such as legislation, education, and compensation.

-The department provides many nursing resources, including publications, services, and programs.
+- Connecticut Department of Public Health: The department provides many nursing resources, including publications, services, and programs.

-The organization provides nurses in Connecticut with information about testing, nursing programs in Connecticut, how to earn additional academic degrees, and how to hone the knowledge and competencies necessary for success.
+- Connecticut League For Nursing: The organization provides nurses in Connecticut with information about testing, nursing programs in Connecticut, how to earn additional academic degrees, and how to hone the knowledge and competencies necessary for success.

 Accredited Online Nursing Programs in Connecticut